rl-institut/multi-vector-simulator/CONTRIBUTING.md

     ```
 For meaning of X, Y and Z version numbers, please refer to this [semantic versioning guidelines](https://semver.org/spec/v2.0.0.html).

-In this branch, you should normally only update the version number in the `CHANGELOG.md` and `setup.py` files.
+In this branch, you should normally only update the version number in the
+`src/mvs_eland/version.py` and in the `CHANGELOG.md` files, respecting the indicated formats
+.
+Commit the first one with "Bump version number" as commit message

 Your `CHANGELOG.md` file could look like this before the release
 ```